-An…imaginative rendering of the battle by 16th century Italian artist Paolo Veronese (Wikimedia Commons)
+An…imaginative rendering of the battle by 16th century Italian artist Paolo Veronese that I think conveys how Europeans viewed it (Wikimedia Commons)

-In 1570 and early 1571, the Ottomans made substantial gains in the eastern Mediterranean, a steady march that had continued since the battles of Preveza in 1538 and Djerba in 1560.
+In 1570 and early 1571, the Ottomans made major gains in the eastern Mediterranean, following up on its victories in the battles of Preveza in 1538 and Djerba in 1560.
 Only the failed Siege of Malta (in 1565) had slowed the empire’s Mediterranean expansion, and even that wasn’t a huge setback.
-By this point, Ottoman attentions were focused on Cyprus, which was nominally a Venetian possession but whose cities, one by one, were being brought under Ottoman control.
+By this point, Ottoman attentions were focused on Cyprus, which was still nominally a Venetian territory though its cities, one by one, were being brought under Ottoman control.
 When the Ottomans laid siege to the city of Famagusta—the last Venetian city on the island—in September 1570, Pope Pius V assembled a Holy League, just like the one that Paul III had assembled for Preveza.
 It hadn’t worked then, but if at first you don’t succeed, I guess?

-This League looked a lot like the last one, with participation from Venice, the Habsburgs, the Papal States, Genoa, and Malta, plus new additions Tuscany, Savoy, and Urbino.
+This League looked a lot like the previous one, involving old hands Venice, the Habsburgs, the Papal States, Genoa, and Malta, plus new additions Tuscany, Savoy, and Urbino.
 It even counted as one of its leaders the Genoese admiral Gianandrea Doria, the great-nephew of Andrea Doria, who had been the Christian commander at Preveza.
 Overall command was held by a Habsburg prince, John of Austria, the illegitimate half-brother of King Phillip II of Spain.
-The fleet sailed from the Sicilian city of Messina in early October, which was well after news had arrived of the fall of Famagusta (in early August) and the decision by the Ottoman commander, Lala Mustafa Pasha, to massacre the city’s Venetian defenders.
+The fleet sailed from the Sicilian city of Messina in early October, which was well after news had arrived of the fall of Famagusta (in early August)—and the decision by the Ottoman commander, Lala Mustafa Pasha, to massacre the city’s Venetian defenders.

 The 16th century Mediterranean (look at Greece and you’ll find the marker for Lepanto)

-In hindsight, the Ottoman fleet that met the Christians at Lepanto (modern Nafpaktos) was totally overmatched.
-The Christians had fewer ships and fewer men, but they had around two and a half times the number of cannons in their fleet (over 1800 compared to the Ottomans’ ~700), and the Christian soldiers on board its ships were carrying firearms, while the Ottomans were still reliant on what was traditionally their most devastating naval weapon—archers.
+Though it may not have been apparent at the time, in hindsight we can say that the Ottoman fleet that met the Christians at Lepanto (modern Nafpaktos) was overmatched.
+The Christians had fewer ships and fewer men, but they had around two and a half times the number of cannons in their fleet (over 1800 compared to the Ottomans’ ~700), and the soldiers on board the Christian ships were carrying firearms, while the Ottomans were still reliant on what was traditionally their most devastating naval weapon—archers.
 Yes, the kind with bows and arrows.
 Basically, the Ottomans were ready to fight a traditional Mediterranean naval battle, while the Christians were ready to fight the kind of naval battle that would become traditional after Lepanto.

 In particular, the Christian fleet included six galleasses, which were larger than the traditional galley and were packed with guns along both sides of the ship.
 Galleys only fired forward and were meant for ramming and boarding an enemy vessel, the way Mediterranean naval warfare had been conducted since the days of the ancient Greeks.
 The galleass, on the other hand, was a true ship of the line (the term refers to the tactic of lining a fleet’s ships up with their sides facing the enemy), and finally represented a real change in naval technology and, therefore, tactics.
 A galley captain was trained to maneuver his ship to approach an enemy from the side, where the other ship had no guns and was vulnerable to cannon fire and small arms fire/ramming.
-A galley captain who came at a galleass from the side, however, would be sailing right into a broadside cannon volley, and would be unlikely to live long enough to learn from his mistake.
+A galley captain who tried to do that to a galleass, however, would be sailing right into a broadside cannon volley, and would be unlikely to live long enough to learn from his mistake.

 The one problem with the galleass was that because it was big and heavy, it depended on its sails much more than the galleys, which had sails but were still primarily rowed.
 In bad wind conditions it was possible that your fleet’s galleasses might not even get into the fight.
 John got around this problem by having his galleasses pulled to the front of his battle line and anchored there, with their broadside guns facing the Ottoman fleet.